rshcs/sim800l_lib/README.md

 ---
 #### Power Supply:
-* 3.4v to 4.4v (According to the Data Sheet)
+* 3.4v to 4.4v (According to the Data Sheet) / 2A
   * Recomended: 4.0v to 4.2v
 * According to some sources it doesn't work with 3.3v supply.
 (Not tested in this project)
 * In this project 4.0v to 4.2v input power supply was used.
 * According to the data sheet the modules current cunsumption could be high as 2A when it transmit (Transmit Bursts).
+* Observed curent consumption while making a call (before answering) can be high as 1.8A.

 ---
 #### Some useful AT Commands: